feng5132308003/Patterns-of-pathological-tau-deposition-reflect-the-dynamics-of-cortical-brain-activity/README.md

 Downloading and Installation guide: https://www.mathworks.com/products/new_products/release2019b.html

-Demo (all the de-identified data to generate the figures have been provided) The run time will be very short.
+Demo (all the de-identified data to generate the figures will be made available from the corresponding author upon request) The run time will be very short.

 Instructions for use: Please directly run all fig_*.m files.